FRINXio/frinxio.github.io/frinx-workflow-manager/python-sdk/frinx-python-sdk/readme.md

 In worker.py we want to create some piece of logic, which will be used in workflows to solve complex problems.
 Our worker has predefined interface, where you can define conductor task definitions, inputs and outpus.
-In method execute, you can make any your custom logic.
+In method execute, you can implement your custom logic.
 For example call to our service, parse data from previous task or any other code you want.

 ```python